 If you already have an existing channel in Microsoft Teams and want to convert it to a universal channel, read this article instead.

-Create a regular Microsoft Teams channel under the team that Mio Universal Channels is installed on.
+Create a regular Microsoft Teams channel in the team where the Mio app is installed.

 - If you need helping installing the app correctly, schedule a 15-minute call with our team and we'll walk you through the setup process.

 Fill out the desired fields.

 For the Channel name, name that channel the name you want the Slack people to see—it can be the same as the Team name.

 Make sure Privacy is Standard (The app will not work on private channels, only public ones).
 Once done, click Add.

 At the bottom your channel, find the "· · ·" and select Mio.

 Congratulations!
 Your Microsoft Teams channel is now a universal channel.
 Share the universal channel link with your external contacts so they can join you.

 If you're having trouble seeing the window, you may want to check if the Microsoft Teams app was correctly installed to your team first.